Elaws/script_googleBooks_quickAdd/README.md

 publish-date AS "Publish date",
 ("![coverImg|100](" + Cover + ")") as Cover,
 rating AS "Rating",
-genre AS "Genre",
+AverageRating AS "Average Rating",
-avRating AS "Average Rating",
+Maturity AS "Maturity Rating",
-mature AS "Maturity Rating",
+PageCount AS "Page Count",
-pageCount AS "Page Count",
+BookDescription AS "Book Description",
-bookDesc AS "Book Description",
+Genre,
 Recommender,
 Comment,
 Date,